dangerdespain/amcharts-charts-and-maps/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed a bug that was causing resource list to break on some PHP setups

 = 1.0.4 =
 * Added an option to use self-hosted (commercial) amCharts libraries with embedded Live Editor charts